InterurbanDev/MinecraftRailroadBlocks/CONTRIBUTING.md

 - Please try to maintain a consistent style throughout your code, when reasonable.
 - JavaDoc and Comments are used to explain how your code functions and are used when appropriate.
 - [Resolve any merge conflicts](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/addressing-merge-conflicts/resolving-a-merge-conflict-on-github).

-Please keep in mind the following:
-> "A foolish consistency is the hobgoblin of little minds, adored by little statesmen and philosophers and divines."

-> "Simplicity is the ultimate sophistication."

 ## Commit Messages
 - The first line of a commit is the subject and should be short.